tocco/tocco-docs/framework/architecture/hibernate/entity-transaction-context.rst

 and then the entities itself are detached from the session.

 And finally the after commit event must be manually triggered as well (see ``AfterCommitListener#registerEntityDeletedEvent()``).

+Before any delete query is executed, the session must be flushed to make sure that all ``UPDATE`` statements are executed first
+(as they might reference an entity that will be deleted in the same transaction and because the :java-javax:`CriteriaDelete <javax/persistence/criteria/CriteriaDelete>` queries are executed immediately and not when the session is flushed).

 .. _delete_event_listener: